 3. Demonstrate and gain expertise in the ability to use psychological actions and images to effectively perform a monologue audition piece.

 4. Demonstrate an understanding of the basic objectives used in the acting process in improvised and scripted work as well as in written analysis of this work.

-6. Observe and recognize action choices and vocal/movement results of actors in viewed productions and effectively communicate those observations through written communication.
+5. Observe and recognize action choices that actors use to create effective characters in viewed productions and effectively communicate those observations through written communication.